Showing 11970 items

 Photograph, Brewery Building of the Stawell Brewery originally owned by Thomas Powell and later Bryant and Co in Stawell West near the Botanical Reserve

 Wooden Brewery Building Stawell Brewery originally owned by Thomas Powell and later Bryant and Co.
 Located Stawell West near the Botanical Reserve.
 Closed about 1918.Two Story wooden Building with additions to left.
-Another wooden building partialy shown to right in front of main buildingStawell Breweerystawell, stawell brewery -
+Another wooden building partialy shown to left in front of main buildingStawell Breweerystawell, stawell brewery -

 Greensborough Historical Society